mckirkus/iBusFlySkyIA6B/README.md

 // Note that because you're sharing a serial port with USB on the Uno, you may have to disconnect the cable from pin 0 and restart the Arduino IDE (and board) to get the upload working.

 // Also note that in code channels start at zero but on the receiver they start at one, hence offset.

-// Grab the IbusBM library from >Tools>Manage Libraries